zammad/zammad-admin-documentation/manage/organizations/via-csv-import.rst

 (**“Example CSV file for download”**) to see how Zammad expects you to format your organization data.

-Step 2: Export your organization data to .csv
+Step 2: Export Your Organization Data to .csv
 ---------------------------------------------

 Prepare your .csv file according to the format found in Step 1 above.
 Note that: